“It’s like UNO, except there are goats, magical enchiladas and kittens that can kill you.” – CNN

 Everything looks fine and okay so far.
 Now it’s time to talk about its designs.

-The box.
 Has this mat finish, which feels pretty good when holding it.

 The rules paper.
 It is also well designed, and it’s pretty easy to read and comprehend.
-Has illustrations which make it even easier to understand it. (you will read further about this on How to Play)
+Has illustrations that make it even easier to understand it. (you will read further about this on How to Play)

 The types of cards are each explained (their use, how they look like), is also very well done.